 Practise good hygiene by

-- making sure to clean your hands thoroughly for at least 20 seconds with soap and water, or an alcohol-based hand rub
+- cleaning your hands thoroughly for at least 20 seconds with soap and water, or an alcohol-based hand rub, especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.

-- cover your nose and mouth when coughing and sneezing with a tissue or a flexed elbow
+- covering your nose and mouth when coughing and sneezing with a tissue or a flexed elbow

-- avoid close contact with anyone with cold or flu-like symptoms.
+- avoiding close contact with anyone with cold or flu-like symptoms.

 Taking care of your mental health

-Take care of your mental health by staying connected, exercising, sticking to a routine, taking breaks from the news and social media, and asking for help when you need it.
+Take care of your mental health by staying connected socially, exercising regularly, sticking to a routine, taking breaks from the news and social media, and asking for help when you need it.

 Cleaning your home